What is a Language Pack ?

 If you’re not familiar with installing a Zen Cart plugin, follow the instructions on how to install a plugin.

-Troubleshooting a Language Pack
+Updating a Language Pack

-Here are some symptoms you might see, and ideas on how to resolve them.
+Here are some symptoms you might see.

-Blank White Screen (on Storefront) After Language Pack Installed.
+Blank White Screen After Language Pack Installed.

-There are likely to be missing language files.
 Check the logs directory for

 myDEBUG-YYYYMMDD-HHMMSS-nnnnnn.log files and look for